-In order to track the changes in communities that occur gradually over many years, it is necessary to conduct observations for a long time as well.
+In order to track the changes in communities that occur gradually over many years, it is necessary to conduct observations for a long time.
 An important characteristic of such observations is their continuity, since interannual fluctuations of various parameters, both biological and abiotic (environmental), are great in natural environment.
-In order to highlight the “signal” in this “noise”, it is necessary to register the parameters of interest constantly from year to year.
+In order to separate the “signal” and the “noise”, it is necessary to register the parameters of interest constantly from year to year.
 Due to the short life span of planktonic organisms, the frequency of sampling and measuring environmental parameters is of great importance.
 There are not so many time series that meet the above requirements in the world.
 The monitoring of the zooplankton in the White Sea performed at the White Sea Biological Station of Zoological Institute, Russian Academy of Sciences, meets most of them (COPEPOD.
 Interactive Time-series Explorer METABASE, 2018).

 The White Sea is a semi-enclosed sub-Arctic basin, so the intensive climatic changes, observed in high latitudes of the Northern Hemisphere, influence this sea inevitably.
 The White Sea has pronounced continental features, which manifest themselves among other in the long cold winter (surface layer cools down to -1.5 °C) and short, relatively warm summer with surface temperature up to 20 °C (Berger et al., 2001; Filatov et al., 2005; Usov et al., 2013).
 The sea is covered with ice for 4–6 months (Babkov, 1982; original data).
 In this regard, the seasonality of all processes, both abiotic and biological, is pronounced in the White Sea.
 Therefore, any shifts in the timing of events during the year, as mentioned above, can lead to disruption of the links between trophic levels in the biocenosis.
 This, in turn, can have negative consequences for pelagic communities.
-Our data obtained over 60 years with a high sampling frequency theoretically allow us to track such changes in the seasonal course of both environmental parameters and quantitative characteristics of plankton communities.
+Our data obtained over almost 60 years with a high sampling frequency theoretically allow us to track such changes in the seasonal course of both environmental parameters and quantitative characteristics of plankton communities.

 The long-term changes of the temperature seasonal cycle in the White Sea has been reported earlier for the period of 1961–2010 (Usov et al., 2013).
-However, the detailed analysis of the phenology of the arctic (Calanus glacialis), boreal-arctic (Pseudocalanus spp.), boreal (Acartia spp., Centropages hamatus and Temora longicornis) and eurybiont (Oithona similis, Microsetella norvegica) organisms in the coastal region of the White Sea was not performed yet.
+However, the detailed analysis of the phenology of the arctic (Calanus glacialis), boreal-arctic (Pseudocalanus spp.), boreal (Acartia spp., Centropages hamatus and Temora longicornis) and ubiquitous (Oithona similis, Microsetella norvegica) organisms in the coastal region of the White Sea was not performed yet.
 Though some preliminary analysis was done in the work, mentioned above (Usov et al., 2013).

 We hypothesize that the shifts in the temperature seasonal cycle may inevitably influences seasonal cycle of planktonic organisms with different temperature preferences, which, in turn, may potentially lead to the changes in the species abundance.